 On the other hand, rowing provides a cardiovascular exercise that is low-impact and spares those vulnerable joints and tendons from injury or strain.

-It’s also a common exercise used in physical therapy for patients who seek rehabilitation from previous injuries.
+It’s also a common exercise used in physical therapy for patients who seek rehabilitation and improved muscle function from previous injuries.

 The biggest difference between rowing and running is the fact that rowing is a seated exercise, and running is a completely weight-bearing workout.